 - install putty e.g. from heise - open putty, in the window marked "Hostname or IP adress" type in the Hostname of the rp. - log in as root, pw root (default) - change the log in info via: \$passwd and \$hostnamectl set-hostname HOSTNAME with HOSTNAME being the name of your choice, preferably "MG-LAB-XX" where XX ist the number of the red pitaya. (it is important you know what hostname you gave the rp because this is how you connect to it via ssh) - set time/date via \$timedatectl set-timezone Europe/Berlin. - before doing anything else on the rp it's a good idea to add a new user.
 Do this with \$adduser USERNAME where USERNAME is the chosen name of the user.
 You will then have to set a password as well. - you also have to give the user root rights, in order to do that use the command \$usermod -aG sudo USERNAME, whith USERNAME being the name of the user you want to give rights to.

-All commands in the style of \$this is a command should be typed in the console you get when connecting to your rp with putty. python version 2.7 is preinstalled.
-Here's how to install the wanted python 3 version:
+All commands in the style of \$this is a command should be typed in the console you get when connecting to your rp with putty.
+Python 2.7 is preinstalled.